cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## Example IEEE 802.1AR profiled X.509 Certificate

+EDITOR'S NOTE: Need good example, or remove section

-We reuse as example of an IEEE 802.1AR profiled X.509 certificate (IDevID) a certificate provided in {{RFC9148}}.
+One example of an IEEE 802.1AR profiled X.509 certificate (IDevID) is provided in {{RFC9148}}.
 The DER encoding is given in the second example in Appendix A.2, and the plain text is in the second example of Appendix C.2.
-The X509v3 Subject Alternative Name is of type OtherName (see {{RFC5280}}), with type-id = id-on-hardwareModuleName (see {{RFC4108}}) consisting of hardware type OID and hardware serial number of the device, in this example being 1.3.6.1.4.1.6715.1.10 and 01020304, respectively.
+The X509v3 Subject Alternative Name is of type OtherName (see {{RFC5280}}), with type-id = id-on-hardwareModuleName (see {{RFC4108}}) consisting of hardware type OID and hardware serial number of the device, in that example being 1.3.6.1.4.1.6715.1.10 and 01020304, respectively.

 ### Example C509 Certificate Encoding

-EDITOR'S NOTE: To do

 ## Example CAB Baseline ECDSA HTTPS X.509 Certificate